 Yes.
 Students can request specific students within the PaCE program.

-Windsor Hall and Ivy House are private luxury residence halls.
+Ivy House is a private luxury residence hall.
 They are classified as residence halls by the United States Government, but they are not owned or associated with the University of Florida.
 They are true dorms and residence halls.

-Both Windsor Hall and Ivy House are walking distance to one of the university's most popular dining halls: Broward Dining.
+Ivy House is walking distance to one of the university's most popular dining halls: Broward Dining.
 Like most traditional on-campus residence halls, there is not a dining hall within the actual residence hall.
 On-campus residence halls share centrally located dining halls.
 Students living at all the residence halls have the same options for University of Florida meal plans.
-In addition to the food that they can eat at the Dining Halls, Windsor Hall rooms have a kitchenette inside.
-Because of the kitchenette, many students living at Windsor save money by choosing the University of Florida's declining balance meal plan and eating some of their meals in their rooms.

-Coming to Gainesville to take a University of Florida campus tour soon?
-Schedule a tour of Windsor Hall while you’re in town.
-Tours are available Monday – Saturday, by appointment.
-Click here to schedule a tour.
-You can reserve your room after your tour.
+Coming to Gainesville for a University of Florida campus tour?
+Schedule a tour while you're in town.
+Our leasing specialists are available Monday - Friday by appointment.
+Give us a call or click here to schedule a tour and reserve your room.